 I just love houses that were built in the 1920s.
 Architects from that era seemed to be in a kind of fantasy state and really had some fun when they designed them.

-Even the more ordinary homes, like our 1927 cottage, seemed to shun straight lines wherever possible in favor of curves, coves, and arches.
+Even the more ordinary homes, like our 1927 cottage, shun straight lines wherever possible in favor of curves, coves, and arches.

 Something Was Off

 When my husband Chris and I bought our house, it had a coved ceiling in the living room.
 Most 1920s houses with coved ceilings also have some arched doorways.
 But the doorways between the living room, dining room, and kitchen were squared off and plain.

 Eventually we learned that the doorways in question were originally arched but had been squared off as part of a 1950s kitchen remodel.